MagicPush/cli-toolkit/docs/features-manual.md

     ->newSubcommandSwitch('operation')
     /*
      * Here you define as many subcommands (nested configs or 'branches') as you wish.
-     * The first parameter here is the substring a script user should specify as a subcommand switch value,
+     * The first parameter here is a subcommand (or branch) name.
-     * so the corresponding branch takes effect.
+     * When you specify this string as a subcommand switch value, this branch config takes effect.
      */
     ->newSubcommand(
         'read',